-If while the home agent is still retransmitting a Router Advertisement to the mobile node, another condition as described above occurs on the home link causing another Router Advertisement to be tunneled to the mobile node, the home agent SHOULD combine any Prefix Information options in the unacknowledged Router Advertisement into the new Router Advertisement and then begin retransmitting the new Router Advertisement rather than the old one.
-When tunneling a new Router Advertisement, even if it contains Prefix Information options sent previously in an unacknowledged tunneled Router Advertisement, the home agent MUST generate a new unique identifer for use in the Unique Identifier Sub-Option in the Binding Request tunneled with the new Router Advertisement.
+If while the home agent is still retransmitting a Mobile Prefix Advertisement to the mobile node, another condition as described above occurs on the home link causing another Prefix Advertisement to be sent to the mobile node, the home agent SHOULD combine any Prefix Information options in the unacknowledged Mobile Prefix Advertisement into the new Advertisement, discard the old Advertisement, and then begin retransmitting the new one. according to the algorithm in sectino 9.8.2.
+The home agent MUST generate a new unique identifier for use in the Unique Identifier Sub-Option in the Binding Request tunneled with the new Mobile Prefix Advertisement.